 Note that the status of a partial flag (PAE or PAF) output is invalid during the programming process.
 From the time parallel programming has begun, a partial flag output will not be valid until the appropriate offset word has been written to the register(s) pertaining to that flag.
-Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tPAE plus tsKEW2.
+Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tPAE plus tSKEW2.

 The act of reading the offset registers employs a dedicated read offset register pointer.
 The contents of the offset registers can be read on the Q0-Qn pins when LD is set LOW and REN is set LOW.
-Data are read via Qn from the Empty Offset Register on the first LOW-to-HIGH transition of RCLK.
-Upon the second LOW-to-HIGH transition of RCLK, data are read from the Full Offset Register.
-The third transition of RCLK reads, once again, from the Empty Offset Register.
-See Figure 15, Parallel Read of Programmable Flag Registers, for the timing diagram for this mode.
+For the IDT72V261LA and IDT72V271LA, data are read via Qn from the Empty Offset LSB Register on the first LOW-to-HIGH transition of RCLK.
+Upon the second LOW-to-HIGH transition of RCLK, data are read from the Empty Offset MSB Register.
+Upon the third LOW-to-HIGH transition of RCLK, data are read from the Full Offset LSB Register.
+Upon the fourth LOW-to-HIGH transition of RCLK, data are read from the Full Offset MSB Register.
+The fifth transition of RCLK reads, once again, from the Empty Offset LSB Register.
+See Figure 15, Parallel Read of Programmable Flag Registers for the IDT72V261LA, for the timing diagram for this mode.